Kluvens/Computer-Science/Networking/link-layer.md

   - as Tprop goes to 0
   - as Ttrans goes to infinity
 - better performance than ALOHA: and simple, cheap, decentralized

+Taking turns MAC protocols:
+- polling:
+  - captain node invites other nodes to transmit in turn
+  - typically used with dumb devices
+  - concerns:
+    - polling overhead
+    - latency
+    - single point of failure (captain)
+- token passing:
+  - control token passed from one node to next sequentially
+  - token message
+  - concerns:
+    - token overhead
+    - latency
+    - single point of failure (token)

+Summary of MAC protocols:
+- channel partitioning, by time, frequency or code:
+  - time division, frequency division
+- random access (dynamic):
+  - ALOHA, slotted-ALOHA, CSMA, CSMA/CD
+  - carrier sensing: easy in some technologies (wired), hard in others (wireless)
+  - CSMA/CD used in Ethernet
+  - CSMA/CA used in 802.11
+- taking turns
+  - polling from central site, token passing
+  - bluetooth, FDDI, token ring